1003: Uniform Residential Loan

 Contingency: A condition that must be

-Conventional Loan: A mortgage not insured
+Conventional Loan: A mortgage not

 Conversion Clause: A provision in some

-ARMs, (Adjustable Rate Mortgages) that allow borrowers
+ARMs, (Adjustable Rate Mortgages) that allow

 at some point during the loan term.

 Credit Ratio: The ratio, expressed as a

-percentage, which results when a borrower�s monthly
+percentage, which results when a borrower�s

 monthly payment obligation on long-term debts is

 divided by their net effective income or

 gross monthly income (Conventional loans).